rafalbig/tdd-ebook/manuscript/210_How_are_objects_composed.md

 There are few ways this can happen, each of them useful in certain circumstances.
 These ways are:

-1. Receive as constructor parameter
+1. Receive as constructor parameter.
-2. Receive inside a message (i.e. as a method parameter)
+2. Receive inside a message (i.e. as a method parameter).
-3. Receive in response to message (i.e. as method return value)
+3. Receive in response to message (i.e. as method return value).
-4. Register a recipient with already created sender
+4. Register a recipient with already created sender.

 Let's have a closer look at what each of them is about and which one to choose in what circumstances.